Welcome to The International Studies Compendium Project

 The International Studies Compendium Project, published in association with the International Studies Association (ISA), is available as an online reference or as a 12-volume set in print.
 This resource is the most comprehensive reference work of its kind for the fields of international studies and international relations.

-Comprising a series of literature review essays, referred and rigorous, comprehensive, and neutral in tone, each details fruitful lines of research up to the current "state of the art," and describes prior dead-ends.
+Comprising a series of literature review essays, referred and rigorous, comprehensive, and neutral in tone, each details fruitful lines of research up to the current "state of the art".
 As such, the essays provide an invaluable resource for students and scholars new to a particular area of research who need an overview that maps the existing scholarship in a useful way.

 The Compendium continues to grow with new and updated essays added annually.